 Plastic production is on the rise despite evidence regarding the dangerous chemical additives it may contain or the role of single-use plastic items in polluting our planet as plastics take up to 500 years to decompose.
-On average, a person living in Western Europe or North America consumes around 100 kgs of plastic each year, only a fraction of which is recycled [1,2].
+On average, a person living in Western Europe or North America consumes around 100 kilograms of plastic each year, only a fraction of which is recycled [1,2].

 Avoid purchasing over-packaged goods wrapped in layers of plastic.
 For example, buy loose vegetables and fruit from your supermarket and if needed use brown paper bags rather than plastic ones!

-Don’t buy plastic bottles, drink tap water or carry your own reusable bottle.
+Drink tap water when safe or carry your own reusable bottle.
 The average American uses about 167 water bottles of which only 38 are recycled .
 Besides, reusing plastic bottles is not good for your health.

 Try to buy goods that are not packaged or made from plastics.
-For instance, minimise plastic packaging in your groceries by substituting condiments in plastic containers to those in glass jars, or in the case of larger items, opt for those that are primarily made from other materials, for instance garden furniture made of wood rather than plastic.
+For instance, minimize plastic packaging of your groceries by substituting condiments in plastic containers to those in glass jars, or in the case of larger items, opt for those that are primarily made from other materials, for instance garden furniture made of wood rather than plastic.

 When you have to buy something made from or packaged in plastic, try to pick something made from recycled or recyclable plastic.
 You can easily check this by looking at the product’s label.

 #7 Make sure you pick the right kind of biodegradable plastic

 If you are buying something made with bio-based plastic, make sure that it has been made in accordance with the highest verified sustainability criteria.
 This should also be marked on the product’s label.